kaiko-ai/eva/docs/user-guide/getting-started/installation.md

 ## Run *eva*

-Now you are all setup and you can start running *eva* with:
+Now you are all set and you can start running *eva* with:
 ```
 eva <subcommand> --config <path-to-config-file>
 ```